ShinRyujin03/CameraAI2/README.md

 - The image will save in `image` table
 - The metadata will save in `detected_objects` table
 - Results can be rounded to `n` numbers after the comma. `n` can be configuring at the variable `round_result`
+- The results is in `xywh` format
 - The list of object can be detected at: https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco.yaml

 ### Face Location
 - To detect face locations, upload the `image` and make a POST request to `{prefix}` `/face_location`.
 - The image will save in `image` table
+- The results is in `xyxy` format
 - The metadata will save in `face_location` table

 ### Face Landmarks